rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 who, though he was in the form of God, did not count equality with God a thing to be grasped, ^0206

-but emptied himself, by taking the form of a servant, being born in the likeness of men. ^0207
+but made himself nothing, taking the form of a servant, being born in the likeness of men. ^0207

 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross. ^0208